Entries close on 8 May 2022, but to be eligible for 'every fifth entry free', you must enter by 23 April 2022 (see rules below).

 21. The Organiser acknowledges that You retain full ownership of the copyright in each Entry.

 22. All Entrants agree that any Entry submitted to the Award may be used by the Organiser, and its Event Partners, for the purposes of judging the Competition, and marketing and promotional purposes of the Competition.

-Winning entries (including the top 101) will be used as follows and only with respect to promoting the competition:
+Winning entries (including the top 101 for the book) will be used as follows and only with respect to promoting the competition:

 • displaying the winning entries at public exhibitions promoting the Awards;